edwardminaya/todo-api/README.md

 rails server
 ```

 This will start a server on your machine.
-Go to your browser (I use google chrome) and go to the this url, http://localhost:3000/todos.json You will be able to see the json data.
-Ensure to use a JSON viewer extension on your browser.
+There is user authentication being used to view the data.
+Use the test_reqeusts.http file to login and copy the jwt response to the jwt variable.
+Then you can go through each action to create, read, update, and delete lists and tasks.

 # Minimum Viable Product